-- 1. Use of, or threatened use of abusive, threatening or dangerous behavior, including, but not limited to, fighting, physical abuse, verbal abuse, threatening statements or behavior, coercion and/or conduct which threatens or endangers the mental or physical health, safety or well-being of any person, or any aspect of the college community.
-This includes, but is not limited to, fighting or deliberate behavior that could instigate violence or abuse, intimidation and harassment either in person or via electronic format of phone calls, email, texting, instant messaging or through web based or social media outlets. - 2.
-Physical or verbal harassment of another person; to include harassment based on actual or perceived race, color, creed, religion, religious practice, national origin, ethnic group, sex, gender identity, sexual orientation, political affiliation, age, marital status, military status, veteran status, disability, domestic violence victim status, genetic or any other protected class as defined by Federal, NY State, Erie County or the City of Buffalo regulations or laws. - 3.
+- 1. Use of, or threatened use of abusive, threatening, or dangerous behavior, including, but not limited to, fighting, physical abuse, verbal abuse, threatening statements or behavior, coercion and/or conduct which threatens or endangers the mental or physical health, safety, or well-being of any person, or any aspect of the College community.
+This includes, but is not limited to, fighting or deliberate behavior that could instigate violence or abuse and intimidation or harassment either in person or via electronic format of phone calls, email, texting, instant messaging or through web-based or social media outlets. - 2.
+Physical or verbal harassment of another person, to include harassment based on actual or perceived race, color, creed, religion, religious practice, national origin, ethnic group, sex, gender identity, sexual orientation, political affiliation, age, marital status, military status, veteran status, disability, domestic violence victim status, genetic information, or any other protected class as defined by Federal, New York State, Erie County, or City of Buffalo regulations or laws. - 3.
 Sexual Misconduct.
-Violations of Trocaire's Policy against Sex Discrimination (Reg.
-No. 124) which includes but are not limited to sexual harassment, sexual violence, dating violence, domestic violence, and stalking. - 4.
-Computer Abuse as defined in Trocaire's Technology Acceptable Use Policy, including not intentionally accessing transmitting, copying or creating material that violates the schools code of conduct (including but not limited to material that is offensive, obscene, harassing, insulting or otherwise abusive or discriminatory) whether in language or meaning. - 5.
-The possession, use, manufacturing or distribution of illicit drugs and alcohol by students on campus or at a College sponsored off-campus activity is expressly prohibited.
-The misuse of
+Violations of Trocaire's Policy Against Sex Discrimination (Reg.
+No. 124) which includes but are not limited to, sexual harassment, sexual violence, dating violence, domestic violence, and stalking. - 4.
+Computer Abuse as defined in Trocaire's Technology Acceptable Use Policy, including intentionally accessing, transmitting, copying, or creating material that violates the College's Student Code of Conduct (including but not limited to, material that is offensive, obscene, harassing, insulting, or otherwise abusive or discriminatory) whether in language or meaning. - 5.
+The possession, use, manufacturing, or distribution of illicit drugs or alcohol by students on campus or at a College-sponsored, off-campus activity is expressly prohibited.
+The misuse of prescription drugs and other products being used other than intended is also prohibited (See Policy No. 604).

-- prescription drugs and other products being used other than intended is also prohibited (See policy #604). - 6.
-Possession or use of firearms, weapons, illegal fireworks, incendiary devices, explosives or any device known to be excessively harmful or resembles such items - 7.
+- 6. The possession or use of firearms, weapons, illegal fireworks, incendiary devices, explosives, or any device known to be excessively harmful or resembles such items. - 7.
 Tampering with fire alarms and/or other fire safety equipment.
 Refusing to leave the building during an alarm. - 8.
-Theft, destruction, damage or defacement of college property or the property of others. - 9.
-Intentional disruption or obstruction of college activities including administration, classes, campus services, or organized events, and of the use of college premises.
+Theft, destruction, damage, or defacement of College property or the property of others. - 9.
+Intentional disruption or obstruction of College activities including administration, classes, campus services, or organized events, and of the use of College premises.
 In this regard, students are responsible for their conduct as well as that of any guests or family members they bring on campus. - 10.
-Illegal gambling. - Games of chance (unless sanctioned by the college). - 12.
-Any form of tobacco use, including e-cigarettes on-campus. - 13.
+Illegal gambling. - 11.
+Games of chance (unless sanctioned by the College). - 12.
+Any form of tobacco use, including e-cigarettes, on-campus. - 13.
 Hazing, which is any act that endangers the mental or physical health or safety of any student, or that destroys or removes public or private property for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in any group or organization. - 14.
 Unauthorized solicitation of money in the form of any type of donation or as any charge for goods or services on any College premises. - 15.
 Bullying of another student, employee, or visitor.
 Bullying is defined as the aggressive and hostile acts of an individual or group of individuals which are intended to humiliate, mentally or physically injure or intimidate, and/or control another individual or group of individuals. - 16.
 Failure to comply with a direction(s) of any College official acting in performance of his/her duty. - 17.
-Violation of any other college policies, regulations or procedures or inciting other person(s) to do so. - 18.
-Behavior that could harm the physical, emotional safety or well-being of any member of the campus community.
+Violation of any other College policies, regulations, or procedures or inciting other(s) to do so. - 18.
+Behavior that could harm the physical safety, emotional safety, or well-being of any member of the campus community.